-“We want to put something here that creates value for this community, not only us,” he added.
+“We want to put something here that creates value for this community, not only for us,” he added.

-Dunwoody has a good built-in market for those wanting to buy luxury highrise residential property, added.
+Dunwoody has a good built-in market for those wanting to buy luxury highrise residential property, he added.
 The 380 residential units in the proposed new highrises are expected to be in the $500,000 price point range.

-Dillard told DHA members this was “a significant project not just for Atlanta but for the Southeastern United States.”
+Dillard told DHA members this was “a significant project, not just for Atlanta, but for the Southeastern United States.”

 “You have an opportunity to show how to convert a traditional suburban community of retail and office space to a true urban node … and have a mix of residential,” Dillard said.